 5. Specialized tools | WINNER: External Marketing Agencies

 External agencies have developed specialized tools that can be applied rapidly and effectively.
+The only downfall is the pricing and with Kennected Pricing at lower prices it offers more to the customers.
 Internal teams tend not to have access to these tools.
 These tools can be used during diagnostics, during prescription, and during treatment.

 6. Broader reach and applicability | WINNER: External Marketing Agencies